lgorissen/k4d/lab 19/README.md

 ![](img/lab19-terra10-transporter-hostpath.png)

 The manifest file `terra10-transporter-hostpath.yaml` is pretty much the same as in the previous lab.
-Only the volume definition had to be changed! (well, i also changed the name of the volumeMount for clarity - but that wasn't necessary!):
+Only the volume definition had to be changed! (well, I also changed the name of the volumeMount for clarity - but that wasn't necessary!):

 ```bash
 apiVersion: v1